On photo AS17-134-20425:

 And this animation, made with the photo AS17-136-20828 and the photo AS17-136-20829 I modified, shows the hill keeping the same vertical position relatively to the high gain antenna, as it should have.

-On the photo AS17-137-20979, we can see that there are no tracks behind the rear wheel of the jeep we see; this fact has been reported by Jack White, but Clavius claims that it's normal for the astronaut would have projected much dust which would have completely covered these tracks.
+On the photo AS17-137-20979, we can see that there are no tracks behind the rear wheel of the rover we see; this fact has been reported by Jack White, but Clavius claims that it's normal for the astronaut would have projected much dust which would have completely covered these tracks.

 Even if the astronauts had covered the tracks with a little dust, a part of tracks should still remain visible.